Friday, January 1, 2021

 Implied modal modulations in the loose style

-One of the interesting things about the loose style is that the smaller gamut of pitches used in comparison to free style sometimes leads to slightly less of a readiness for categorical perception of comma-distanced ratios as variants of the same focal pitch classes.
-Quite often in the loose style, we can really hear the difference and properly distinguish "8/5" and "128/81" as different pitches in a way that we are not usually attuned to when listening to pieces in the free style.
+One of the features of the loose style that I find especially interesting is that the smaller gamut of pitches (in comparison to the free style) sometimes leads to slightly less of a readiness for categorical perception of comma-distanced ratios as variants of the same focal pitch classes.
+Quite often in the loose style, we can really hear the difference and properlydistinguish "8/5" and "128/81" as different pitches in a way that we are not usually attuned to when listening to pieces in the free style.
 When analyzing these moments of heightened discrimination of comma alterations, we realize that this is because alterations between comma-distanced pitches often in loose style sections strongly imply a modulation with greater implications than merely a microtonal change in how one scale-degree is intonated.
 At these moments, the change in the intonation of pitches implies a different purpose than simply adapting in order to form beatless intervals with other surrounding pitches.

 This is not always the case in the loose style; in att sjunka i doftande klöver looked at above, the alteration between E and E- goes by without such notice or sense of modulation.
 In that piece, the pitches on the lowest, fourth level of the hierarchy are adapting primarily to tune well to the structural pitches.
 In loose style pieces like Sommarberg, i glömska and Vid stenmuren blir tanken blomma, however, the pitches in the lowest level are replaced by their neighboring comma variants to articulate modulations between closely related modal scales—scales that in ET would be expressed with the same pitches—such as D Ionian and B Aeolian.
 In these instances, the new pitch stands out as impactful; it is recognized as a new category and has a modulatory freshness.
 In these pieces, one is almost inclined to describe the music as constantly modulating between different strict style scales closely related rather than as being in a single loose style mode.
 Thinking about this music as modulations between different strict style scales rather than a single loose style would be another way to interpret Dowling’s suggestion that only around seven pitches can be kept in mind or remembered at a time.